arthurviens/vtk-raytracing/README.md

 For each pixel in the image :
-    Cast a ray going from the camera that pass through the pixel's position If this ray hits an objetct :
+    Cast a ray going from the camera that pass through the pixel's position If this ray does not hit an object :
+        Set the pixel's color to background color
+    else:
         Get the intersection point
+        If we reached MaxDepth :
             If there is no obstacle between point and light source :
-            If we reached MaxDepth :
                 Set the pixel's color with the light's diffuse color Else :
+                The point is shadowed, set pixel's color black Else :
+            If there is no obstacle between point and light source:
+                Light contribution + If the surface is reflective, recursion to get color's contribution from all the objects
+            Else:
-                If the surface is reflective, recursion to get color's contribution from all the objects Else :
+                If the surface is reflective, recursion to get color's contribution from all the objects
-            The point is shadowed, set pixel's color black

     Else (no obstacle for the ray):
-        Set the pixel's color with the object's ambient color

 ```